NodeSchoolSF/interview-prep/s1_04_technical_phone_screen_practice.md

 # Technical phone screen practice

-To see how a real phone screen can play out, you can watch either [coin change problem](https://www.youtube.com/watch?v=HWW-jA6YjHk) (first 9 minutes), or [missing list item](https://www.youtube.com/watch?v=cdCeU8DJvPM).
+To see how a real phone screen can play out, you can watch a recording of someone solving [missing list item](https://www.youtube.com/watch?v=cdCeU8DJvPM) well.

 Tip: code in a problem.js file, and run `node problem.js` to evaluate it.

 When you're listening to someone's solution, keep the following in mind:

-* Did they ask clarifying questions?
+* Did they ask clarifying questions before implementing?
+* Do they explain their thought process as they're working?
+* Is the solution efficient (in runtime)?
-* Did they analyze the big-O runtime?
+* Ask them the big-O for runtime and space.
 * Do they come up with good test cases to try out?
+* Try running it.
+Are there bugs?
+Does it run and pass the Leetcode test cases?

 ## Questions